Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 We have `AuthorizedKeysFile` variable, which specifies the file that contains the keys which users will be using for authentication.
 Default location for authorized keys is `~/.ssh/authorized_keys`

-## Connection Settings

-### ClientAliveCountMax

-This sets the number of client alive messages even if `sshd` does not send back any messages.
-If this threshold is reached while client alive messages are being sent, then `sshd` will disconnect the client, terminating the session.
-The default value for `ClientAliveCountMax` is 3.
-Let's say if the `ClientAliveInterval` variable is set to 15, then the SSH connection for the SSH client will persist for `3 * 15` seconds . i.e. 45 seconds.

-### ClientAliveInterval

-This sets a timeout interval in seconds after which if no data has been received from the client.
-This indicates how long will the client be connected to the server with being idle.

 ### LoginGraceTIme